lara-martin/NLP-class/homeworks/grad.md

 ### Milestones

-**Milestone 1: Selection of Option.** Select which of the options (GA1-GA3) you will do, and identify between 3-7 approved resources ([allowed resources](#allowed-resources)) you think may be valuable to use in your work.
-Record your option selection, and upload a PDF list of the approved resources to the submission site.
-This list should not be your complete or final list of all resources you might use: it is meant as a starting point.
-You may also remove papers/resources from this list as you make progress.
+**Milestone 1: Selection of Option.** Select which of the options (GA1-GA3) you will do and fill out the short form online.

 **Milestone 2: Initial draft of writeup, and git repo of your code with ≥ 3 non-trivial commits.** You must submit two items: an initial version of your writeup, and a git repository of your implementation containing at least three, non-trivial commits (e.g., commits affecting more than just whitespace or comments).
 Your writeup does not need to include results, but it does need to include a prose-based discussion of the algorithm; a prose-based discussion of your